Chabad: Chabad messianism

 A few years prior to Schneerson's death, some members of the Chabad movement expressed their belief that Menachem Mendel Schneerson was the Messiah.
 Those subscribing to the beliefs have been termed meshichists (messianists).
 A typical statement of belief for Chabad messianists is the song and chant known as yechi adoneinu ("long live our master", יחי אדונינו).

-Since 1994, most Chabad followers continue to believe in Schneerson as the Jewish messiah.
+Since 1994, some Chabad followers continue to believe in Schneerson as the Jewish messiah.
 Chabad messianists either believe Schneerson will be resurrected from the dead to be revealed as the messiah or profess the belief that Schneerson never died in the first place.
 The Chabad messianic phenomenon has been met mostly with public concerns or opposition by non-Chabad Jewish leaders.

 Israeli Officials

-Itamar Ben Gvir and Yoav Gallant have been invited to Chabad's headquarters.
-According to Rabbi Motti Seligson, a spokesperson for Chabad, "Ben-Gvir was invited by some members of the community, but that the event was not officially sanctioned or organized by the synagogue’s leadership".
-Anti-Israel protestors demonstrated outside the building, clashing with attendees, leading to six arrests.
+Itamar Ben Gvir and Yoav Gallant were invited to Chabad's headquarters.
+According to Rabbi Motti Seligson, a spokesperson for Chabad, "Ben-Gvir was invited by some members of the community, but that the event was not officially sanctioned or organized by the synagogue's leadership".
+Protestors demonstrated outside the building.
 A Brooklyn resident was reportedly "chased, kicked, spit at and pelted with objects" after a mob of Orthodox men mistook the mask-wearing woman for a protester against Ben Gvir's visit.
-Ben-Gvir was also scheduled to attend an event at the Jewish Children's Museum in Brooklyn, an official Chabad institution, to foundraise for Chabad of Hebron, although the event was cancelled.
+Ben-Gvir was also scheduled to attend an event at the Jewish Children's Museum in Brooklyn, an official Chabad institution, to fundraise for Chabad of Hebron, although the event was cancelled.
 Chabad of Hebron serves "on a weekly basis, thousands of IDF Soldiers".
-Ben Gvir's visit followed a visit by Gallant who has an arrest warrrant from the International Criminal Court.
+Ben Gvir's visit followed a visit by Gallant who has an arrest warrant from the International Criminal Court.

+IAA appointment

+In May 2026, Heritage Minister Amichay Eliyahu submitted to the Israel Antiquities Authority (IAA) and the government the candidacy of Esther "Esti" Shreiber, leader of "Israel's Next Generation Group", a Chabad-affiliated non-governmental organization, for the position of IAA head.
+The proposal drew criticism among Israeli archaeologists, sixty of whom submitted to the High Court a petition demanding that Shreiber's appointment be blocked.